Welcome to Raygun: A quick start guide for new and returning users

 Identify your users with User tracking

-Use Raygun to determine the individual users having a bad experience so you can offer exceptional and personal customer service by enabling User Tracking.
+Enable Customers to determine which individual users are having a bad experience so you can offer exceptional, personal customer service.
 View performance breakdowns on page load speeds as well as full diagnostic details for errors and crashes that caused users to walk away.
-Use this information to reach out to customers before they report the error – they will be delighted.
+Use this information to reach out to customers before they even report the error.

-Deployment tracking will give you visibility into software releases and the effects they have on both your application and end users.
+Deployment Tracking will give you visibility into each release and the effects it had on both your application and end users.

-Discover if the latest version release slowed down your application, or if it caused an error.
+Discover if the latest version release slowed down your application, or if it introduced an error or regression.
 You’ll be able to make a more informed decision on whether you roll back the deployment, or address the fix.

 Visualize and access data quickly with Dashboards